1. Set up Jenkins to trigger builds remotely

 To enable Jenkins Integration:

-- Go to Environments > Environments.
+- Go to Settings > Customization > Integrations.

 - Click to select the Enable Jenkins Integration checkbox to toggle on Jenkins Integration.

 - Click Save.

-- Click the Details tab.
+- Click the Environment’s Details tab.

 - Click Update on Build.